 The PIM helps to organise your FMEA work.
-It can, by means of Bookmark technology ("Bookmarks") which has been popularised by the Internet, clearly structure the work.
+By means of bookmarks, which have been popularised by internet browsers, it can clearly structure the work.
 Within the PIM the user has the following possibilities:

 - Manage bookmarks for IQ-Objects

-- Attach arbitrary comments to the Bookmarks (including graphics and links)
+- Attach arbitrary comments to the bookmarks (including graphics and links)

-- Arbitrary structuring of the Bookmarks
+- Arbitrary structuring of the bookmarks

-- Manage several Bookmark lists per document
+- Manage several bookmark lists per document

 - Manage private and public entries- the private entry is assigned to the current user

 - Record automatically generated IQ-Objects